The Cohens Group – Gender Pay Gap Report – March 2021

 Below shows our gender pay gap report for 2020 in line with our statutory requirement , which the Cohens Group supports as part of our genuine effort in complying with equality laws.
 This report represents 1509 employees as of 25th April 2020, of which 29% (443 of 1509) were male and 71% (1066 of 1509) were female.
 The high proportion of male managers in the upper quartile has resulted in the variance between the bonus payments between the male and female population.

 ||Mean Hourly Pay

-With a female workforce roughly 2.3 times that of men but roughly a 45:55 male/female representation for Pharmacists and Managers, the mean female hourly pay is lower than that of men due to the vast majority of lower paid work being performed by female employees
+With the female workforce roughly 2.4 times that of men (1066 females out of 1509 staff) however roughly 42:58 male/female representation for Pharmacists and Managers (159 females out of 273 staff), the mean female hourly pay is lower than that of the male due to the vast majority of lower paid work being performed by the female population.

 ||Median Gender Bonus Gap

 ||Mean Gender Bonus Gap

 |Gender Bonus Gap

 |% of male and female employees receiving a bonus

 - Of the male population 59% received a bonus whilst 68% of the female population received a bonus.
 A point of note is that bonuses are at set amounts based upon job roles and are performance based, if certain targets are hit then the bonus is achieved.

 - Female employees are evenly spread across all earning quartiles and are eligible for a bonus.
 There is a large number of female branch staff who receive lower bonuses than the managers, which is bringing the female mean down.